Upper and lower bounds on the subgeometric convergence of adaptive Markov chain Monte Carlo: Subgeometric upper bounds for adaptive MCMC

 holds on $B_{\e}$.
 Let $D = \{ u, v \in \X : u = v \}$ denote the diagonal set.
 Proposition~\ref{prop:measurable_selection} implies there exists a family of Borel measurable joint kernels $(\K_{\gamma \gamma'} )_{\gamma, \gamma' \in \Y}$ on $\X \times \X$ such that for $1 \le s \le t$

 and on the set $B_{\e}$,

-holds for all $x \in \X$.
+and the diminishing adaptation assumption assumes measurability holds for all $x \in \X$.
 Using the synchronous coupling for $\Gamma_t$ and $\Gamma'_t$ and since both processes are initialized at the same point, we can construct a coupling where $X_{s} = X_{s}'$ for $s \le T$ and using these joint kernels after $T$.
 We then have the lower bound

 Then it follows that the optimal coupling is controlled so that